brunopinheirofreitas/Java/Alura/Alura_Notes.md

         1. ASCII, UTF8, UTF16, windows 1252
 19. Use serialVersionUID when creating a class.
 20. Generic is GOOD, specific is sometimes BAD.
+21. HashSet is better to handle large amount of elements, however for basic purpose, such as finding an element or using a specific position, lists are better.

 **Control Instruction and other objects**